beardingwithbryan/c2_simulator/README.md

 #### Server-Side Setup

-Firstly, you will need to have a domain and an Internet-facing server that allows traffic on TCP on your chosen port (default 443).
+Firstly, you will need to have a domain and an Internet-facing server that allows traffic on UDP on your chosen port (default 443).
 You will also need to generate a valid SSL certificate and private key.

 1. Create an A record that points to your server's IP address.